SaiMohan1502/linux-system/FILE_MANAGEMENT_CODE_IN_LSP.md

-1.Write a C program to create a new text file and write user input to it.
+## Write a C program to create a new text file and write user input to it.

 ```c
 #include <stdio.h>